National Graves Association, Belfast: Objectives and structure

-In recent years the Belfast National Graves has been reorganised with Joe Austin becoming the new chairman Desi Kennedy,Aine Cahill (Deceased), Ann Murray, Loretta McKee and Stephen McGuigan remaining from the old committee, Others invited to join the graves organisation include Brendan McFarlane (Deceased),Briege Wright, Roseleen Walsh, Jennifer Mc Cann, and Pól Wilson.
+In recent years the Belfast National Graves has been reorganised with Joe Austin becoming the new chairman Desi Kennedy, Aine Cahill (Deceased), Ann Murray, Loretta McKee and Stephen McGuigan remaining from the old committee, Others invited to join the graves organisation include Brendan McFarlane (Deceased), Briege Wright, Gerry Mc Clory Roseleen Walsh, Jennifer Mc Cann, Pól Wilson and Sean (Ginty) Lennon.

 Graves

 The vast majority of work done by the National Graves Association, Belfast, is carried out in Milltown Cemetery.
 These graves, under the direct care of the association, include the three main republican plots and the graves of IRA volunteers who were killed during the 1920s and the Northern Campaign in the 1940s.
 The graves are marked with the Red Hand.
 Below is the full list of graves that are presently under the care of the association.

 Harbinson Plot

 William Harbinson, a fenian, died in 1846, while interned in Belfast Prison and was buried at Portmore, Ballinderry.
 In 1912 a Celtic cross was erected in Milltown to his memory and that of other republicans who were imprisoned in County Antrim jails.
 This plot contains the remains of 5 IRA volunteers, Joe McKelvey, Sean McCartney, Terence Perry, Sean Gaffney and Seamus Burns.